 We identify as primary natural gas suppliers those suppliers individually representing 10% or more of our total natural gas and NGLs supply.
-We have no natural gas supplier representing 10% or more of our total natural gas and NGLs supply following the Transaction.
+We have no natural gas supplier representing 10% or more of our total natural gas supply during the year ended December 31, 2017.
 While some of these customers are subject to long-term contracts, we may be unable to negotiate extensions or replacements of these contracts on favorable terms, if at all.
 The loss of all or even a portion of the natural gas and NGL volumes supplied by these customers, as a result of competition or otherwise, could have a material adverse effect on our business.